 November’s name has remained unchanged since the ancient Roman calendar, which was in use until 45 BC.
 This first Roman calendar was only made up of ten months, with November being the ninth month.
 November actually translates rather appropriately into “ninth month” in Latin.
 When the Julian calendar was adopted in 45 BC, two new months were added, which pushed November back to the 11th month.
 Despite its change in position, November was never renamed.

-On the 19th of November 1978, the largest group suicide in history took place in Jonestown, Guyana.
+On November 19, 1978, the largest group suicide in history took place in Jonestown, Guyana.
 The group who took their lives were instructed so by Reverend Jim Jones, who led the suicide cult called the “People’s Temple.”
 Over 900 of the cult members drank a cyanide-laced drink, with those who refused being forced to consume it.

 Many people in the US can recall what they were doing at 12:30 pm on November 22, 1963.
 It was on this day that President John F. Kennedy, known as JFK, was fatally shot while riding along with his wife in a procession of cars.
 He was rushed to a hospital all too late and was pronounced dead at 1 pm that day.
 Kennedy was the fourth US president to be assassinated, after Abraham Lincoln, James Garfield, and William McKinley.

 The Anglo-Saxons had quite the fitting name for November.
 It’s usually at this time of the year in the northern hemisphere that cold winds start to chill you to the bone, and as such, they called it “Wind Monath,” or wind month.

 The Anglo-Saxons also called the month of November “Blod Monath,” or blood month.
 It gained this name as it’s in November that they would traditionally slaughter cows to provide food for the long winter months.